“Working from home is a future-looking technology… I think it has enormous potential.”

 He went on to add, “I worry about an explosion of mental health issues.
 Because you’re isolating people at home all the time and removing them from social interactions, and that’s going to lead to depression.
 Depression itself generates — it’s not just mental health but physical health tends to do very badly.”

-This I want to share with you in this blog explores how you can how to work from home whilst staying productive, healthy and sane.
+This I want to share with you in this blog and explore how you can work from home whilst staying productive, healthy and sane.
 These tips are especially for those who are new to working from home or are struggling to settle into this new way of working.
 These are the tips that people I have been speaking to have found particularly helpful, so I hope you do too.

 One of the keys to being productive whilst working from home is to have structure and plan your days.
 In a time when there is so much change and uncertainty, structure is more important than ever.
 Structure your working day as you would if you were actually going into the office.